sarahmthomas/CS193_Fall18_Lab3/README.md

 1) Checkout a project from Version Control

-**NOTE: If you just clone without letting IntelliJ configure everything for you, it's a pain in the butt to fix.
-Please let IntelliJ create everything for you! **

-NOTE: If you did not close projects and end up on the main IntelliJ screen, you can also just go to **VCS --> Checkout from Version Control**

 You will want to be at the main IntelliJ screen  and select **Check out from Version Control --> GitHub** (Git is also acceptable).

+NOTE: If you just clone without letting IntelliJ configure everything for you, it's a pain in the butt to fix.
+Please let IntelliJ create everything for you!

+ANOTHER NOTE: If you did not close projects and end up on the main IntelliJ screen, you can also just go to **VCS --> Checkout from Version Control**

 2) Enter your credentials for GitHub using Auth Type: Password